nikhil123arya/learn-HTML/README.md

 git branching tutorial

-1. open index.html in your browser.....
+1. open index.html in your browser
+2.